-The Access Manager, a designated institutional administrator, can give their colleagues control and manage access to the College Board tools their colleagues use, including the SAT Suite integrated reporting portal.
+The Access Manager, a designated institutional administrator, can give their colleagues (and themselves) access to College Board’s Higher Education Reporting Portal.

 The first time the designated Access Manager uses the Manage Access application, they need an access code.
 Access codes are not required for later sign-ins.
 If you haven't received your access code, email Higher Ed Reporting Support or call 855-475-3636.

 - Sign into your College Board account or create a new one by going to the professional dashboard.

 - Under "Add Additional Tools and Services" in the General section, click Get Access next to Managing Access to support Higher Ed Assessment Reporting.